sayanbanerjee32/stable-diffusion-textual-inversion-demo/README.md

 ![image](https://github.com/user-attachments/assets/2e29b5cd-b7d5-4e56-a28d-8ea8b144e5c0)

-- The app takes a prompt and number of ingerence steps as input
+- The app takes a prompt and number of inference steps as input
 - It provides a dropdown for 5 of the styles mentioned.
-This is a multi select dropdown.
+This is a multi-select dropdown.
   1. [birb-style](https://huggingface.co/sd-concepts-library/birb-style)
   2. [cute-game-style](https://huggingface.co/sd-concepts-library/cute-game-style)
   3. [depthmap](https://huggingface.co/sd-concepts-library/depthmap)